10 Best Beet Root Capsules for 2026 (+ 5 to Avoid)

 The suggested daily dose of a single 400 mg capsule is much lower than most of NusaPure’s competitors.
 Realistically, at least 3 caps daily would provide more benefits.
 At this intake, the product would last you for a little over 2 months.

 With a retail price of $23.22 on the NusaPure website, that works out at around $0.35 for the higher 3 a day dosage.
-Both Double Wood and Nutricost above offer organic beetroot supplements with a higher dosage and a lower daily cost to take.
+Nutricost above offers organic beetroot supplements with a much higher dosage and a lower daily cost to take.

 5 Beet Supplement Brands Worth Avoiding and Why